-Eviction filings in Hartford, CT (Hartford County) have been below average since a state-wide eviction moratorium was instituted in April 2020.
-Eviction protections remained in effect through the remainder of the year and were extended into 2021, though some protections expired at the end of August 2020.
+Eviction filings in Hartford, CT (Hartford County) fell below average when a state-wide eviction moratorium was instituted in April 2020.
+These eviction protections expired on June 30, 2021.

 More detail on eviction protections in Connecticut can be found on the COVID-19 Housing Policy Scorecard.